sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 **What is it good for?**:
 - Express formally / informally what is allowed in the system
 - Generally express confidentiality / integrity requirements from the system.

 ### Mechanisms and Models (Defintiions):

 **Mechanism:** How is the policy enforced?
 **Model**: How do you represent these policies?

 ### Access Control List:

+It is a list of permissions attached to an object.
+The ACL specifies which users or system processes have access to objects and what operations are allowed on those given objects.

 It's an alternative format of an access control matrix Where you group the data into types.

 - Object Centric access control
-- Subject centric capabilities
+- Subject Centric capabilities

 ### Discretionary / Mandatory
 **Discretionary:** Owner of a resource, and defines and delegates the right to other users
 -  Requires the notion of the owner (what does owning something mean?)
 -  Resource owner defines the associated policy.